Eribakova/CS5010/README.md

 ### Data cleaning

 The data set included numerous inconsistencies and missing values that had to be remedied prior to analysis.
+We identified missing data, irregular Data (mixed formats and outliers, for example trips with over duration spanning multiple days, where likely someone did not return a bike), we dropped columns with unnecessary Data (either data were were not planning to use or repetitive Data), and inconsistent Data ("negative" trip duration).
 We also needed to merge two datasets: one pertaining to bike share information and another to COVID-19 instances.

-For example, column headings and formats differed for files before and after May 2020.
-We ran each monthly dataframe through a for-loop to standardize headings, which allowd the files to be concatenated.
+In the bike share data, column headings and formats differed for files before and after May 2020.
+We ran each monthly dataframe through a for-loop to standardize headings, which allowed the files to be concatenated.
 Latitude and longitude data, necessary for mapping, were missing for files dated prior to May 2020.
 We developed a dictionary that mapped station id to lat/long, which we used to interpolate the missing data.
 We found that lat/long data were not standard, differing in the number of decimal places, resulting in over 48,000 unique lat/longs for only 600 stations.
 After standardizing the lat/longs, we ran a reverse geocode library, geopy, to extract state and county.
 The breakdown of state is shown below:

  District of Columbia:  4,892,84
  Virginia:  590,687